2022 Martyr's Memorial B-Division League

 The 2022 Martyr's Memorial B-Division League season was the 2022 edition of the Martyr's Memorial B-Division League.
-It started on 2 March 2022.
+The tournament started on 2 March 2022.

+Team changes

 Teams

-A total of 14 teams will contest the league with a relegation system.
-Ten teams from 2020 season, one team relegated from A-Division and three teams promoted from C-Division will participate in the league.
-Saraswati Youth Club was relegated from 2019–20 season, while Church Boys, Birgunj United Club and Samajik Yuwa Club were promoted from 2021 season.
+A total of 14 teams contested the league with a relegation system.
+Ten teams from the 2020 season, one team relegated from A-Division and three teams promoted from C-Division participated in the league.
+Saraswati Youth Club was relegated from 2019–20 season, while Church Boys, Birgunj United Club and Samajik Yuwa Club were promoted from the 2021 season.

 Personnel and kits

 Venues

 The league was played centrally in one venue in Lalitpur.
 For the final matchday, selected matches were played at Dasarath Rangasala.